Query tuning typically involves changing the way different objects are put together.

 Regular loads with layer tables

 If you retrieve a subset of data defined similarly, consider creating layer tables first.
 They are structurally identical copies of source tables, only with a fraction of the original data volume.
-For example, if you need to work on the most recently loaded rows of your source tables and this fraction is small compared to the entire table content, create a table that is identical to the source table and load the fraction into it first.
+For example, if you need to work on the most recently loaded rows of your source tables and this fraction is small compared to the entire table content, create a table identical to the source table and load the fraction into it first.
 You can re-index or repartition if needed.
 Collect statistics on your layer table and adapt your SQL accordingly.

 We create layer tables as normal physical tables instead of volatile ones because they will be reused by many queries or stored procedures in a row so that more than one session could be involved.